Exploring How Images Present New Ways to Tell a Story

-As an English literature and studio art double major, Franklin & Marshall College senior Sojin Shin has a twofold love of words and images.
-It’s only fitting that she chose to explore how her skills in art and writing complement each other in storytelling by creating a graphic novel.
+As an English literature and studio art double major, Sojin Shin '22 has a twofold love of words and images.
+It's only fitting that she chose to explore how her skills in art and writing complement each other in storytelling by creating a graphic novel.

 "I was really excited by how images presented so many new ways to tell a story that was slightly different from the precision and forwardness of language," she said.